-Do not pile cargo higher than the seatbacks to avoid injury in a collision or sudden stop.
+Do not pile cargo higher than the seatbacks to reduce the risk of injury in a collision or sudden stop.

 Full bench seat (if equipped)

 - Lift the release bar to move the seat forward or backward.
 Ensure that the seat is relatched into place. - Pull up on the lever located at the bottom of the seatback to quickly fold the seatback forward.